-- If you are interviewed by a committee, you may opt to send each committee member a thank you letter, or one letter to the committee chairperson asking that they share it with the other members.
+- If a committee interviews you, you may opt to send each committee member a unique thank you letter, or one letter to the committee chairperson asking that they share it with the other members.

-- State that you remain interested in the job, and are interested in taking the next steps.
+- State that you remain interested in the job, or at least that you are interested in taking the next steps.

 Once you accept a position, you have an obligation to inform all other employers with whom you have had an interview (or have one pending) of your decision and to withdraw your employment application from consideration.
-Email other employers as soon as you have made your final decision.
-Express appreciation for the employer’s consideration and courtesy.
+This should be done by e-mail because of the immediacy of the job offer process.
+In either case, you should express appreciation for the employer’s consideration and courtesy.
 It may be appropriate to state that your decision to go with another organization was based on having better job fit for this stage in your career.
-If you are applying for a co-op, you can state your interest in being considered for a future opportunity.
+Do not say you obtained a better job.
+And don’t burn any bridges.